sanskratiii/Zomato_Dashboard/README.md

 📄 Purpose:

-The Zomato Insights Dashboard is a visually engaging Power BI report designed to help users analyze and compare restaurant performance across various locations.
-It focuses on metrics such as top and bottom rated locations, popular cuisines, spending behavior, and hidden high potential restaurants.
+The Zomato Insights Dashboard is a visually engaging Power BI report which focuses on metrics such as top and bottom rated locations, popular cuisines, spending behavior, and hidden high potential restaurants.
 This tool is intended for marketing teams and analysts who want to understand customer preferences and market dynamics to make data driven decisions.

 📷 Preview: